-In the present century, of course, immigration has been largely shut off, so it is not surprising that this land-labor model, with labor mobile, no longer gives an adequate account of actual movements in factors and factor prices.
-What is surprising, it seems to me, is that capital movements do not perform the same functions.
+In the present century, of course, immigration has been largely shut off, so it is not surprising that this land-labor model, with labor mobile, no longer gives an adequate account of actual movements in surprising, it seems to me, is that is factors and factor prices.
+What capital movements do not perform the same functions.
 Within the United States, for example, we have seen southern labor move north to produce automobiles.
 We have also seen textile mills move from New England south (to 'move' a factory, one lets it run down and builds its replacement somewhere else: it takes some time, but then, so does moving families) to achieve this same end of combining capital with relatively low wage labor.
 Economically, it makes no difference which factor is mobile, so long as one is.

 Why, then, should the closing down of international labor mobility have slowed down, or even have much affected, the tendencies toward factor price equalization predicted by neoclassical theory, tendencies that have proved to be so powerful historically?
-If it is profitable to move a textile mill from New England to South Carolina, why is it not more profitable still to move it to Mexico?
-The fact that we do see some capital movement toward low-income countries is not an adequate answer to this question, for the theory predicts that all new investment should be so located until such time as return and real wage differentials are erased.
+If it is profitable to move a textile mill from New England to South Carolina, why is it not more profitable still to move it to Mexico? capital movement toward low-income some The fact that we do see countries is not an adequate answer to this question, for the theory new investment should be so located until such time all predicts that as return and real wage differentials are erased.
 Indeed, why did these capital movements not take place during the colonial age, under political and military arrangements that eliminated (or long postponed) the 'political risk' that is so frequently cited as a factor working against capital mobility?
-I do not have a satisfactory answer to this question, but it seems to me a major - perhaps the major - dis crepancy between the predictions of neoclassical theory and the patterns of trade we observe.
+I do not have a satisfactory answer major - dis theto this question, but it seems to me a major - perhaps crepancy between the predictions of neoclassical theory and the patterns of trade we observe.
 Dealing with this issue is surely a minimal requirement for a theory of economic development.